(all heights, times, itineraries, etc are approximate)

 Do not get sunburned!

-Your summit guide arrives around midday.
-They will bring all the equipment you need (see below) but you will spend time with them trying things on and deciding which of your things to take (eg use your jacket or theirs, or both?).
+Your summit guide arrives around midday (You need to be ready by then).
+They will drive you for about 45 minutes to a place where you will check all needed equipment for the climb (see below) but you will spend time with them trying things on and deciding which of your things to take (eg use your jacket or theirs, or both?).
 You will sign to accept responsibility for all the equipment you borrow.
 It can be expensive to replace, so be careful to not lose anything.
 Be particularly careful in the refuge – there are often a lot of climbers, with equipment everywhere, and things can get misplaced.
 Try to keep everything in your bag at all times.

 You’ll have lunch in the hostel before heading off into the National Park and up the mountain to the parking area at 4500m.
 From there it is approx. 45 min trek up to the refuge.
 You’ll settle in to the refuge, eat some more, and then head back outside with your guide to practice using the equipment and to learn the basic techniques you need for